-The Federal Nuclear Safety Commission is designated as an advisory committee to the Federal Council and the Federal Department of the Environment, Transport, Energy and Communications.
+The Federal Nuclear Safety Commission is designated as an advisory committee to the Federal Council and the DETEC.
 It is involved in the licensing process as it reviews and comments on the safety evaluation reports prepared by the supervisory authorities.